codekhush/ShopSphere/README.md

-# Scatch - E-commerce Application
+# ShopSphere - E-commerce Application

-Scatch is a fully functional e-commerce application designed to provide a seamless online shopping experience.
+ShopSphere is a fully functional e-commerce application designed to provide a seamless online shopping experience.
 This project is developed using modern web technologies, including EJS for templating, Tailwind CSS for styling, and Node.js for backend operations.

 ## Features